Mesabloo/coqide.kak/README.md

 However, most of it should be at last a little bit documented.

 Here are some erroneous or incomplete features:
-- Both goal and result buffers print unformatted raw text.
-  This means that text like `<constr.keyword>forall</constr.keyword>` will be output, instead of a colored one.
-  This makes output pretty hard to read.
 - Trying to go past an error multiple times will make state IDs inconsistent therefore leading to a `coqidetop` error.
 - The “parser” used to detect the next statement does not take in account qualified identifiers.
-- `coqidetop` seems to get stuck on statements of the form `intros -> H.` for some reason.
+- `coqidetop` sometimes gets stuck on statements of the form `intros H.` for some reason (might be random).
+- The internal command pipe seems to be randomly dropped, preventing further messages to be sent (a call to `echo` hangs forever).
 - ... and some other things that I did not see.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.